 Student research project

 The use of small recombinant antibodies for diagnostic molecular ultrasound imaging and targeted drug delivery is well established in our lab.
 Ultrasound imaging offers significant advantages: It is already a well established clinical imaging technique and the equipment required is already available in most hospitals.
 It is non-invasive, cost effective, real-time and does not involve ionising irradiation.
 There is no known long-term side effect of ultrasound imaging.
-Ultrasound imaging is well suited for routine clinical applications where frequent imaging is needed, such as broad screening programs for early disease detection.
+Ultrasound imaging is well suited for routine clinical application where frequent imaging is needed, such as broad screening programs for early disease detection.
 In addition, contrast enhanced ultrasound with bubbles has been successfully introduced into the clinic and there is a high probability that our targeted microbubble approach can be rapidly translated into clinical practice.

-This project would focus on Vascular Cell Adhesion Molecule-1 (VCAM-1), which is one of the endothelial surface molecules most strongly and specifically upregulated in inflammation.
-For this reason this molecule has been chosen as an additional target epitope for molecular imaging of inflammation.
+This project would focus on Vascular Cell Adhesion Molecule-1 (VCAM-1), which is one of the endothelial surface molecules most strongly and specifically up-regulated in inflammation.
+For this reason, this molecule has been chosen as an additional target epitope for molecular imaging of inflammation.
 We propose to conjugate VCAM-1 targeting recombinant antibodies to ultrasound contrast agents for imaging via contrast enhanced ultrasound.
 We would use this recombinant antibody for diagnosis imaging and targeted delivery of pharmacological treatment.

 Related methods, skills or technologies